matthew-brett/czi-nibabel/work_plan.md

 Spatial transforms
 ------------------

 Neuroimaging toolboxes include spatial registration methods to align the objects and other features present in two or more images in a common coordinate system.
-Registration methods therefore estimate spatial transforms as their subproduct.
-However, for their surrogate nature to the tools they were obtained with, there is no standard or compatible format to store and reuse them.
+Registration methods estimate and store spatial transforms as their output.
+There is no standard or compatible format to store and reuse these transforms, across packages.

-Because Nibabel is a workbench, we will extend its support to ensure the compatibility between transforms calculated with AFNI, FreeSurfer, FSL, ITK/ANTs, NiftyReg, and SPM.
+Because Nibabel is a workbench, we will extend its support to read transforms calculated with AFNI, FreeSurfer, FSL, ITK/ANTs, NiftyReg, and SPM.

-We have developed the NiTransforms project as a standalone extension of Nibabel to facilitate the development of the roadmap outlined in the milestones section and concludes with the integration of NiTransforms within Nibabel.
+We have thus far developed the NiTransforms project as a standalone project;

-We also want to demystify an area of the neuroimaging infrastructure that remains obscure and inaccessible by inexperienced practitioners as part of the following aim.
+here we propose to complete and integrate NiTransforms into Nibabel.
+This will make transforms more accessible to researchers, and therefore easier to work with, and reason about.

 Strengthening social foundations
 ================================

 We want to engage more contributors, from a larger, more diverse pool, and help other projects do the same.

-Scientific software packages have the untapped advantage that we train in our domain by using our package.
+Scientific software has the untapped advantage that we train in our domain by using our package.
 Training shows students that effective science has an intimate relationship with code.
 We should show students that analysis is not just code consumption, but contribution.

 We will develop machinery and content for an open-access EdX course in neuroimaging, using Nibabel as the standard workbench.
 The content will teach